 I quickly moved to intervene, but it wasn’t necessary.
 Right before the tiger would have been covered, the even tinier figure of Namythiet shot down from the ceiling where she had been hiding.
 The pixie landed on the troll’s head and stuck something to his face.
 There was a flash of energy and then the troll suddenly collapsed, snoring heavily after his body hit the ground.

 “Nighty night!”
-Namythiet crowed, waiting down at the unconscious figure as she hovered in the air before noticing us.
+Namythiet crowed, waving down at the unconscious figure as she hovered in the air before noticing us.
 “Hiya!”

 Zipping closer, she hovered in front of our faces while Twister and Bobbi also approached.
 “Everyone went crazy, but we haven’t found the vault door thingy yet.
 Is Mr. Seth with Athena still?”